Quantum-Accelerators/quacc/README.md

 responses = run_locally(flow, create_folders=True)
 ```
 ### Fireworks Integration
+To convert the jobflow job/flow to a Fireworks firework/workflow, refer to the [Jobflow documentation](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).
 The above example can be run using Fireworks (as opposed to locally) as follows:
 ```python
 from jobflow.managers.fireworks import flow_to_workflow